Robust estimation on a parametric model via testing: Models parametrized by a one-dimensional parameter

 The parameter $\kappa$ allows to tune the level of these confidence sets.
 There is a minimum in the definitions of $\theta^{(i+1)}$ and $\theta'^{(i+1)}$ in order to guarantee the inclusion of $\Theta_{i+1}$ in $\Theta_i$.

 We now consider a positive number $\eta$ and build these intervals until their lengths become smaller than $\eta$.
-The estimator we consider is then the center of the last interval built.
-This parameter $\eta$ stands for a measure of the accuracy of the estimation and must be small enough to get a suitable risk bound for our estimator.
+The estimator is then defined as the center of the last interval.
+This parameter $\eta$ stands for a measure of the accuracy of the estimation and must be small enough to get a suitable risk bound for the estimator.
+The algorithm is therefore the following.